-At a glance: Receipt validation is provided for in-app purchases made in the iOS and Android app stores.
+Receipt validation for in-app purchases isn't supported for third-party Android app stores.

 Receipt validation flow